 Selina Alko

-It’s no wonder that award-winning writer and illustrator Selina Alko spends her days blending words with mixed-media art to tell stories of hope, identity, and alternative perspectives.
-Raised in Vancouver, British Columbia, Selina grew up immersed in culture and creativity.
-Her Turkish Jewish father—a painter and polyglot who spoke seven languages—and her Jewish mother, who worked in the family’s century-old metal recycling business, filled her world with rich stories, diverse viewpoints, and an appreciation for both art and resilience.
+It's no wonder that award winning writer and illustrator Selina Alko spends her days blending words with mixed media art to tell stories of hope, identity, and alternative perspectives.
+Raised in Vancouver, British Columbia Selina grew up immersed in culture and creativity.
+Her Turkish Jewish father-–a painter and businessman who spoke seven languages–– and her Jewish mother who worked in the family’s century-old metal recycling company, filled her world with rich stories, diverse viewpoints, and an appreciation for both art and resilience.